 Term Topics studied Extended learning opportunities.
 How parents could support students Autumn Term The Food Preparation and Nutrition in year 11 is the drive to complete NEA 1 and NEA2 the non-examination assessments.
-Practical NEA 1 Scientific Assessment - Task A Tet is true of the multi-ingredients used to make pastry.
-Inseligate the socking creectwistics, the fundament of deminal properties before specific the specific to the first can be used to achieve a perfect that the department must be supported by investigational work - teller to publishes given before.
-This assessment must be supported by investigational work - teller to publishes given before the assessment must be supported by investigational work - teller to publishes given before the assessment must be supported by investigational work - teller to publishes given before the assessment must be supported by investigational work - teller to publishes given before Homework will be issued regularly via Google Classroom.
+Practical NEA 1 Scientific Assessment - Task A Fat is one of the main ingredients used to make pastry.
+Investigate the working characteristics, the functional and chemical properties (where appropriate) of a range of fats that can be used to achieve a perfect shortcrust pastry.
+This assessment must be supported by investigational work - refer to guidelines given below.
+Task B Setting agents are often used when making chilled desserts.
+Investigate the working characteristics, the functional and chemical properties (where appropriate) of a range of setting agents when making chilled desserts.
+This assessment must be supported by investigational work - refer to guidelines given below.
+Homework will be issued regularly via Google Classroom.
 Homework will take the form of research tasks that will support the Practical cooking skills within the Practical classroom.
 These will be assigned on Google Classroom.
 Students will be asked to complete worksheets and additional revision tasks.
 Development of Recipes.
-Parents will be able to support your child by ensuring all coursework tasks are completed within deadlines set.
+Parents will be able to support your child, by ensuring all coursework tasks are completed within deadlines set.
 Ensuring all students have access to Google Homework.
-Encourage and incentivise their children to use complete the other websites used, linked through the Google Homework.
+Encourage and incentivise their children to complete the other websites used, linked through the Google Homework.
 Parents ensure that their children bring in all ingredients to practical lessons.
-Parents to ensure that their children have set up a revision timetable and are attending after school sessions
+Parents to ensure that their children have set up a revision timetable and are attending after school sessions.